shashikrs/book-api/README.md

 npm start
 ```

-Open your browser and go to `http://localhost:3000`.
+Open your browser and go to `http://localhost:3000/api/v1`.

+For swagger docs go to `http://localhost:3000/api-docs`.

 ## Features